-2.17 Revenue recognition from Contract with customers
+2.18 Revenue recognition from Contracts with customers

-The company is in the business of manufacturing and sales of glassware and glass bottles for soft drink, breweries, Pharmaceutical, cosmetic companies among others.
+The Company is in the business of manufacturing and sales of glassware and glass bottles for soft drinks, breweries, pharmaceutical and cosmetic companies among others.

-Revenue from contracts with customers is recognised when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
+Revenue from contracts with customers is recognized when control of the goods or services is transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
 The Company has generally concluded that it is the principal in its revenue arrangements because it typically controls the goods or services before transferring them to the customer.